 The goal of this activity is for participants to become familiar with DRDP guidelines and learn about the FAQ resource.

-- Copies of DRDP Frequently Asked Questions (FAQ) - Copies of the two versions of Treasure Hunt
+- Copies of DRDP Frequently Asked Questions (FAQ) - Copies of the two versions of Treasure Hunt note which FAQ the group used to answer each question.

 TIME: 30 min